 Interest Rates

-Interest rates are assumed to be 10.0% and debt is assumed to be US dollar denominated.
+Interest rates are assumed to be 10.0% and debt is assumed to be US Dollar denominated.
 The project is assumed to be 70% debt and 30% equity funded.
 The debt is assumed to be provided by multi-lateral agencies.
 Total debt is estimated to be approximately US$58.4 million.

 Taxes